 Ok, look…I am not a social media fanatic.
-I never had a MySpace page, I only have a passing interest in Facebook and LinkedIn, and the first time I tried Twitter over a year ago, I hated it and promptly disengaged.
+I never had a MySpace page, I only have a passing interest in Facebook, and the first time I tried Twitter over a year ago, I hated it and promptly disengaged.
 I’ve only been using it again for about 6 weeks but I’m beginning to catch glimpses of how this might be a truly powerful force for change in the world.

 I’m only making this connection because I read Al Gore’s fantastic book, The Assault on Reason.
 It was published in 2007 and already, thankfully, the return to reason that he so convincingly outlines is needed, is coming to pass.
 The book is, I think, one of the most important so far this decade and well worth the read.
 The 30-second summary is that our democracy is in serious trouble because reasoned national debate is impossible with only one-way communication.
 On the cover flap, Gore writes, “We live in an age when the 30-second television spot is the most powerful force shaping the electorate’s thinking…”

 It’s almost as though he is chronicling the change in real time as he writes in Chapter 5:

 “Without printed words — and the knowledge conveyed by them to the masses who became literate — there would have been no Bill of Rights in America to protect the freedom and dignity of individuals…As soon as complex thoughts could be easily conveyed from one individual to the mass of others — and as soon as others could easily receive them and potentially agree with them — every individual suddenly had the potential for leveraging mass political power.”